Nintendo Switch: What we know so far

 The Switch has a touchscreen.

-It's a real, phone-style capacitive touchscreen -- no more stylus for this system.
-We're not sure how much Nintendo will embrace it, or if it means iPhone and Android developers are going to start putting games on the system, but it's definitely there.
+It's a real, phone-style 6.2-inch 1280x720-resolution capacitive touchscreen -- no more Nintendo DS-style stylus for this system.
+We're not sure how much Nintendo will embrace touch, or if it means iPhone and Android developers are going to start putting games on the system, but it's definitely there.

 It comes with everything you need in the box.

-Besides downloading games, the Switch will have its own little card-based cartridges.
-It doesn't support any DVD or Blu-ray-style discs.
+Besides downloading games, the Switch will have its own little proprietary card-based cartridges.
+It doesn't support any DVD or Blu-ray-style discs, but it does have a microSD card slot to possibly expand its 32GB of internal storage.

 Is it backwards-compatible with old Nintendo games?
 We don't know.

-Nintendo did show the Switch using 3DS-like cartridges, but the safe bet is that this will use its own category of software.
+Nintendo did show the Switch using 3DS-like cartridges, but they appear to have a slightly different shape.

 What games will it play?

-Nintendo's upcoming Legend of Zelda: Breath of the Wild will be a launch title, and it's just the start.
-Nintendo says it has 80 titles in active development, including:
+Nintendo's upcoming Legend of Zelda: Breath of the Wild will be a launch title on March 3, and it's just the start.
+Nintendo says there are over 80 titles in active development, including:

 - Fire Emblem Warriors